Extremal bipartite independence number and balanced coloring: Introduction

 \begin{theorem}[\cite{ASSW}] For each $0 < \e < 1$, there exists $\D_0 = \D_0(\e)$ such that the following holds.
 For each $\D \ge \D_0$, there is $N_0 = N_0(\D)$ such that for any $n \ge N_0$, we have that

 \end{theorem}

-Their upper bound comes from considering the random bipartite graph $G_{n,n,\D/n}$ (the random bipartite graph $G_{n,n,p}$ is a bipartite graph with $n$ vertices on each side where each of the possible $n^2$ edges is present independently with probability $p$).
-We remark that using Theorem \ref{Axenovich}, Ehard, Mohr, and Rautenbach \cite{EMR} gave an easy proof of Theorem~\ref{th1} with a worse bound of $\frac{\log \D}{8\D}n$.
-We improve both of these results in Theorem~\ref{th1}.
-Our proof yields a randomized algorithm and matches the best bound that can be achieved by an efficient algorithm to find a large bi-hole of $G_{n,n,\D/n}$.
+Note that Theorem~\ref{th1} implies that $f(n,\D)\ge (1-\e) \frac{\log \D}{\D} \cdot n$ because the function $x\rightarrow \frac{\log x}{x}$ is decreasing when $x>0$.
+We remark that using Theorem \ref{Axenovich}, Ehard, Mohr, and Rautenbach \cite{EMR} gave an easy proof of Theorem~\ref{th1} with a worse bound of $\frac{\log D}{8D}n$.
+The upper bound in Theorem~\ref{Axenovich} comes from considering the random bipartite graph $G_{n,n,\D/n}$ (the random bipartite graph $G_{n,n,p}$ is a bipartite graph with $n$ vertices on each side where each of the possible $n^2$ edges is present independently with probability $p$).
+Our proof of Theorem~\ref{th1} yields a randomized algorithm and matches the best bound that can be achieved by an efficient algorithm to find a large bi-hole of $G_{n,n,D/n}$.
 We elaborate in the concluding remarks why further improving this seems hard.

+We next turn our attention to the bipartite analogue of the standard notion of `chromatic number'.
+A coloring of the vertices of a balanced bipartite graph $G$ is called `balanced' if each color class induces a bi-hole.
+The coloring number, $\c(G)$, is the minimum number of colors needed for a balanced coloring of a given balanced bipartite graph $G$ (if such a number does not exist, then define the coloring number to be $\infty$).

-Returning to the balanced coloring of bipartite graphs, Feige and Kogan \cite{FK} observed that the coloring number of bipartite graphs behaves quite differently from the usual chromatic number of graphs.
+Feige and Kogan \cite{FK} observed that the coloring number of bipartite graphs behaves quite differently from the usual chromatic number of graphs.
 For example, removing an independent set from a graph never increases its chromatic number.
 However, removing a bi-hole from a bipartite graph may increase its coloring number.
 In fact, the remaining graph may not have a balanced coloring at all.
 This behavior poses some challenges in estimating coloring numbers in general.
-Our Theorem~\ref{th2} improves the following result of Feige and Kogan \cite{FK}.

-\begin{theorem}[\cite{FK}] For each $0 < \e < 1$, there exists $\D_0$ such that the following holds.
+\begin{theorem}[\cite{FK}] For each $0 < \e < 1$, there exists $\D_0=\D_0(\e)$ such that the following holds.
 If $G$ is a balanced bipartite graph with maximum degree $\D \ge \D_0$ and with $n \ge (1+\e)2\D$ vertices on each side, then \end{theorem}